LIONS FOUNDATION OF CANADA DOG GUIDES

 How Do Kittens Get Coccidia?

-Kittens usually become infected because they ingest small amounts of their mother’s faeces.
+Kittens usually become infected because they ingest small amounts of their mother’s feces.
 Mothers can get infected by eating infected rodents or birds or simply via environmental exposure.

 Treating and Preventing Worms in Kittens